Sandy Carmichael

-Alexander Bennett Carmichael MBE (2 February 1944 – 27 October 2021) was a Scotland international rugby union player.
+Alexander Bennett Carmichael MBE (2 February 1944 – 27 October 2021) was a Scottish rugby union international forward.
+The first player to earn 50 caps for Scotland, the tighthead prop was selected for two Lions tours.

 Rugby Union career

 Amateur career

-Carmichael was a tighthead prop and part of the West of Scotland side in the 1970s - a powerhouse in UK rugby, averaging 10 internationalists in the team per season, and dominating the domestic league with West's great rivals, Hawick RFC.
-Carmichael charged down a drop out and returned for a score in a memorable 32-6 victory against Hawick to win the league in 1973.
+Raised in Newton Mearns, Carmichael was a tighthead prop and part of the West of Scotland side in the 1970s – a powerhouse in UK rugby, averaging 10 internationalists in the team per season, and dominating the domestic league with West's great rivals, Hawick RFC.
+Carmichael charged down a drop out and returned for a score in a memorable 32–6 victory against Hawick to win the league in 1973.